CAVEconnectome/MeshParty/README.rst

     pip install . --upgrade

-to make optional features of ray tracing and interaction with the PyChunkedGraph work properly you need to install the optional dependancies
+to make optional features of ray tracing and interaction with the PyChunkedGraph work properly you need to install the optional dependencies

 ::